Public Meeting Notice for Revised Rates and Fees

 Visit the City's website to learn more and find out dates and times for the public town hall meetings: https://tucsonparks.info/rateandfeetownhall

 Student/Commuter renewals for current permit holders December 15th, 2023 to December 27th, 2023 at 5:00pm.
 No permits will be sold from December 27th, 2023 at 5pm until January 1st, 2024.
 Permit sales are on-line only, no permits will be issued in person.
 Permits must be picked up in the Park Tucson Office between the hours of 8am to 12:30pm and 1:30pm to 5:30pm, Monday to Friday.

 The Tucson Curb Framework Plan(PDF, 116MB) is a strategic evaluation of allocating curb space in Tucson, Arizona.
 This framework applies industry standards and defined metrics to allocating curb space and determining the trade-offs between various curb issues.
 As the curb ecosystem in Tucson continues to evolve, this Framework should be used to develop a curb environment that provides equitable access for all.

 Parking Enforcement in the Mercado District

-Effective Monday, October 3, 2022, enforcement of the posted time limits for on-street parking began in the Mercado District.
+Effective as of October 2022, enforcement of the posted time limits for on-street parking began in the Mercado District.
 This enforcement will promote increased availability of parking for customers and visitors in the Mercado District.
 Click the map below to view the time limits for particular street segments.